-To be endorsed as a school counselor, applicants must hold a master's or higher degree in school counseling from a regionally accredited institution of higher education; have successfully completed an approved program in school counseling as defined by accreditation by the Council for Accreditation of Counseling & Related Educational Programs or demonstrate equivalent coursework and training experiences; have passed a state-approved assessment in school counseling; have completed a minimum of 100 clock-hours of a practicum, scheduled throughout the program, and a 600 clock-hour internship, supervised by a licensed school counselor in a school setting with multiple grade levels of students.
-The internship must provide opportunities for the candidate, under the supervision of a licensed school counselor, to engage in a variety of activities that an effective school counselor would be expected to perform as identified in the 2016 Council for Accreditation of Counseling and Related Educational Programs Standards (Colorado School Counseling Standards) effective July 1, 2016 and accessible at www.cacrep.org.
+To be endorsed as a school counselor, applicants must hold a master's or higher degree in school counseling from a Council for Accreditation of Counseling and Related Educational Programs-accredited program at a regionally accredited institution of higher education; have successfully completed an approved program in school counseling as defined by accreditation by the Council for Accreditation of Counseling & Related Educational Programs or demonstrate equivalent coursework and training experiences as determined by the department; have passed a state-approved assessment in school counseling; have completed a minimum of 100 clock-hours of a practicum, scheduled throughout the program, and a 600 clock-hour internship, supervised by a licensed school counselor in a school setting with multiple grade levels of students.
+The internship must that provides opportunities for the candidate, under the supervision of a licensed school counselor, to engage in a variety of activities that an effective school counselor would be expected to perform as identified in the 2016 Council for Accreditation of Counseling and Related Educational Programs Standards; (Colorado-School Counseling Standards) effective July 1, 2016, and accessible at and not including any later amendments, and have passed the state-approved school counseling assessment.